 - It is also possible to use existing Spitzer observations for MIR.

-The following table provides information on some of the celestial calibrators already selected:
+Table 2.
+Information on some of the celestial calibrators already selected

 |Instrument||Calibrator||RA (J2000)||DEC (J2000)||Type||K magnitude|